Scientific Computing Training Series

 Cornell University's Center for Advanced Computing together with Weill Cornell Medicine's Scientific Computing Unit, ITS, and Clinical and Translational Science Center are pleased to offer a new Scientific Computing Training Series.

 Training sessions are held via Zoom.
 They are open to all workforce members and students of Cornell University, WCM, WCM-Q, and Cornell Tech.
 They are free of charge and there is no need to apply.
-Click the title of each course below to find course information and Zoom registration links.
+Click the title of each course below to find course information.

 Download a Scientific Computing Training Series flyer: